A brute-force search for R-symmetric Wess-Zumino models: The data structure of models

 subject to the renormalization constraint

 and the R-symmetry constraint

-Because of the uniqueness of the R-charge assignment, the constraints \eqref{eq:3-02} and \eqref{eq:3-03} fix the array of R-charges $\hat{r}$ of each model.
-On the other hand, given an array of R-charges $\hat{r}$, the array of exponents $\hat{a}$ can be uniquely determined by including all $\hat{a}^s$ satisfying the constraints \eqref{eq:3-02} and \eqref{eq:3-03}.
+Which uniquely fixes the array of R-charges $\hat r$.
+On the other hand, given an array of R-charges $\hat r$, the array of exponents $\hat a$ can be uniquely determined by including all $\hat a^s$ satisfying the constraints \eqref{eq:3-02} and \eqref{eq:3-03}.

-To construct the polynomial form of $W$ from $\hat{a}$ through \eqref{eq:3-01}, we first collect all possible monomials of $\hat{z}$ up to cubic, or the two-dimensional array of exponents of all fields in all possible monomials:
+To construct the polynomial form of $W$ or its corresponding array of exponents $\hat a$, we first collect all possible monomials of $\hat z$ up to cubic, or the two-dimensional array of exponents of all fields in all possible monomials:

 subject to the renormalization constraint

 Each R-symmetric Wess-Zumino model corresponds to an array of indices